zsparal/api-documentation/source/oauth/overview.rst

 Can I get referral commission via OAuth as a partner of Mollie?
 ---------------------------------------------------------------
 Yes, you can!
-When you're a Mollie Partner, all merchants that will create an organization in the OAuth-flow of your app will be linked to your partner-account what makes it possible to receive referral commission.
-You don't have to do anything else than just integrate OAuth.
+When you are a Mollie Partner, all merchants that will create an organization in the OAuth-flow of your app will be linked to your partner-account what makes it possible to receive referral commission.
+You do not have to do anything else than just integrate OAuth.
 For more information about the Mollie Partnership or to enable commission, please see our `Partner page <https://www.mollie.com/en/partners/>`_.